 Executive Chairman position

-The Board consulted shareholders prior to his appointment in May 2014 and following the change of role in February 2018.
-The Independent Non-Executive Directors met twice during the year to review the Board structure including consideration of whether the combined role should continue.
+The Board consulted shareholders prior to Said’s appointment as Chairman and Chief Executive in May 2014 and following the change to the position of Executive Chairman to in February 2018.
+The Independent Non-Executive Directors met twice during 2018 to review the Board structure and concluded that the Executive Chairman role should continue.

-The Board is focused on the commercial success of Hikma and believes that continuing the position of Executive Chairman for a period of time is the best way to achieve success for Hikma because:
+The Board is focused on the commercial success of Hikma and believes that continuing the position of Executive Chairman for a period of time is the best way to achieve success for Hikma, because:

 The Board continues to operate the following enhanced controls:

 —Committee Chair roles: The Chairs of the Board Committees, all of whom are Independent Non-Executive Directors, undertake a significant amount of work in the oversight of the functions that report to their Committees and have in-depth relationships with the relevant executives.

-—Transparency and engagement: Hikma has always had the highest regard for external shareholders.
-Many of the original investors from before listing still invest and support Hikma today.
-Over 13 years since flotation the Company has maintained the highest standards of shareholder engagement, which is reflective of the
+—Transparency and engagement: Hikma has always had the highest regard for shareholders, with many of the original investors from before listing still investing and supporting Hikma today.
+Over the circa 14 years since flotation Hikma has maintained the highest standards of shareholder engagement, which is reflective of the

 —Senior Independent role: The Senior Independent Director has joint responsibility, with the Executive Chairman, for setting the Board agenda, agreeing action points and the minutes of the meetings.

 The Board rigorously reviewed and considered the independence of each Non-Executive Director during the year as part of the annual corporate governance review, which included consideration of progressive refreshment of the Board.
 The Board considers Robert Pickering, Pat Butler, Dr Pamela Kirby, John Castellani and Nina